ASHPIKACHU1998/Design_Patterns_In_C-/README.md

 ### Will be adding a design pattern on daily basis

-## People who are willing to share their codes are welcome
+## People who are willing to share their codes are welcome.